remarkjs/remark-lint/doc/create-a-custom-rule.md

 # Create a custom `remark-lint` rule

-This tutorial will help you creating your first linting plugin for `remark`.
+This guide is part of [a step-by-step tutorial](https://dev.to/floroz/how-to-create-a-custom-lint-rule-for-markdown-and-mdx-using-remark-and-eslint-2jim), and will help you getting started to create your first linting plugin for `remark`.

 ## Table of Contents